About Us

 During the early years, the operation of the Transport Board was a learning experience for all.
 There was no provision for either housing or servicing of the vehicles and none of the offices in the Public Sector were familiar or had persons experienced in the management of a public transportation system.

 Along with the older units inherited, the government was advised that forty new units would be required over the next four years in order to bring the service to an adequate level.
-After an injection of capital, it was felt by all concerned that the Board was now in a position to meet the needs of the traveling public.
+After an injection of capital, it was felt by all concerned that the Board was now in a position to meet the needs of the travelling public.

 The Present